Fotowatikha/sc_FAANG_v1/README.md

 ├── workshop_requirements.txt
 ```

-	•	rscript/data_workshop: Contains raw data files, including ileum_tissue, organoid.seurat, and organoid.cds objects for analysis.
+- **rscript/data_workshop:** Contains raw data files, including ileum_tissue, organoid.seurat, and organoid.cds objects for analysis.
-	•	FAANG_RMD.Rmd: Backup R Notebook for local use.
+- **FAANG_RMD.Rmd:** Backup R Notebook for local use.
-	•	FAANG.ipynb: The main Jupyter Notebook for the workshop.
+- **FAANG.ipynb:** The main Jupyter Notebook for the workshop.
-	•	Figures: Contains markdown figures used in notebook explanations.
+- **Figures:** Contains markdown figures used in notebook explanations.
-	•	generated_Figures: A temporary folder for rendering figures during the workshop.
+- **generated_Figures:** A temporary folder for rendering figures during the workshop.
-	•	R_session: Stores backup R session files to help recover the environment if the kernel crashes.
+- **R_session:** Stores backup R session files to help recover the environment if the kernel crashes.
-	•	workshop_requirements.txt: A file listing all required packages for setting up the Conda environment.
+- **workshop_requirements.txt:** A file listing all required packages for setting up the Conda environment.

 **Please do not change anything within this folder.**